Who is Scout?

 2014 Arizona State University, Adjunct Professor of Life Sciences

-2012 – 2022 Zion Guru, Classic Journeys and others: Professional guide.
+2012 – 2023 Professional guide.
+Zion Guru, Classic Journeys and others:

-2021 WordTrails developer
+2021 – present WordTrails developer

 Certifications and trainings